kubernetes/ingress-nginx/controllers/nginx/README.md

 Please check the [tcp services](examples/custom-configuration/README.md) example

+## Custom NGINX template

+The NGINX template is located in the file `/etc/nginx/template/nginx.tmpl`.
+Mounting a volume is possible to use a custom version.
+Use the [custom-template](examples/custom-template/README.md) example as a guide

+**Please note the template is tied to the go code.
+Be sure to no change names in the variable `$cfg`**

 ### NGINX status page

 The ngx_http_stub_status_module module provides access to basic status information.
 This is the default module active in the url `/nginx_status`.